Homosapien9/MarketMantra/README.md

-WElcome to market mantra this is an asset predictor
+Welcome to MarketMantra this is an asset predictor